dermotreynolds/old.dermotreynolds.github.io/_posts/inprogress/2017-05-20-0-application-discovery.md

 ![](/images/BMC-Discover-Application-02.png)

-Assuming that this classification allows you to use PaaS you can perform an interoperability check with Azure. i.e.
+Assuming that you can use PaaS for this service you can perform an interoperability check with relevant Azure services. i.e.

 - Check the version of PostgreSQL supported on Azure